Inspiring Wellness, One Smile at A Time

 Inspire Dental Wellness of Orland Park

 We’ve all been there.
 We bite down on something and that shooting nerve pain stops us in our tracks.
 Maybe you’ve been feeling it lately when you brush your teeth.
-If you have tooth sensitivity, you’re probably dreading that trip to the dentist because you know you have cavities, and if you can feel them, that means they’re probably pretty deep, right?
+If you have tooth sensitivity, you’re probably dreading that trip to the dentist because you think you have cavities, and if you can feel them, that means they’re probably pretty deep, right?

 Let’s explore some of the other common reasons you may be feeling tooth sensitivity!

-Reason #1 – Worn Down Tooth Enamel
+1. Worn Down Tooth Enamel

 This is extremely common, and it’s usually the first thing we check when a patient mentions tooth sensitivity.
 All of our teeth are covered in a hard enamel, which protects the softer interior from being exposed to “the elements” e.g. cold liquids, sugar, acid, etc.

-Keeping your enamel in tip top shape is key.
+Keeping your enamel in tip-top shape is key.
 Don’t brush too hard, limit your soda intake, as well as other sugary, sticky, or high-acidity foods and drinks.
 If you grind your teeth, it is time to get a mouthguard (especially at night) and consider putting those at-home whitening treatments on hold.
-Many of them can be damaging not only to your enamel, but also to your gums!
+Many of them can be damaging not only to your enamel, but also to your gums.

-Reason #2 – Shrinking Gums
+2. Shrinking Gums

 As we get older, our gums become less supple.
 They start to pull away from the tooth, and in more extreme cases, can expose a bit of the root that used to be protected.
 It should come as no surprise that this can be pretty painful!